 Techniques when walking a reactive dog

-- Lay the groundwork – make sure that your dog understands basic commands, and that he learns to trust you, his master.
+- Lay the groundwork – make sure that your dog understands basic commands, and that he learns to trust you

 - Anticipate any known triggers – Understand what actually makes your dog feel uncomfortable and predict any outcomes to give your dog time to be ready for when another dog approaches or a cyclist will zoom past